a-ads/blog/content/blog/how-do-we-charge-our-advertisers.md

   - Guides
 author: Olga Ostrovskaya
 thumbnail: ../../static/assets/illustration-8.png
-meta_title: How do we charge our advertisers? | A-ADS Blog
+meta_title: How do we charge our advertisers? | AADS Blog
 meta_description: Ready to start your advertising campaign, but unsure about the necessary funds?
 No minimum deposit required.
 Test traffic, increase budget, and monitor your account balance.
 Long-term partners enjoy 50% fee reduction with exclusive coupons.
-Kickstart your campaign today with A-ADS!
+Kickstart your campaign today with AADS!
 ---
 We don't have any minimum deposit necessary to start a campaign.
 You can start with anything worthy of a transaction fee.